5 Ways EdTech Can Promote Kindergarten-Ready Kids

 5. Design for Parents

-Ultimately, ECE technology should have a sense of whimsy and encourage young learners to explore, create, and play.
+Ultimately, early education technology should have a sense of whimsy and encourage young learners to explore, create, and play.
 When designed well, technology can develop a sense of wonderment, equip young kids with important kindergarten-readiness skills, and inspire a lifelong love of learning.